 We've also compiled the cheapest new hybrid vehicles you can buy, with Toyota and Honda leading the pack.

-The formula is simple: Start with the sticker price plus destination fees of the most fuel-efficient yet least-expensive cars on the market, figure how much gas they'll use over eight years based on the EPA's combined mpg rating and 15,000 miles driven per year, add it all together and there you go.
+The formula is simple: Start with the vehicle's sticker price plus destination fees of the most fuel-efficient yet least expensive cars on the market, figure how much gas they'll use over eight years based on the EPA's combined mpg rating and 15,000 miles driven per year, add it all together and there you go.
 The last time we ran this test was in 2008 (click here to see it), and what a difference six years makes.
 Some things to note about this year's list:

 - The average cost of gasoline is now 70 cents per gallon cheaper ($3.30 a gallon as of this writing, versus $4 a gallon back then), but the average new-car sticker price went up more than $2,600 for regular gasoline-powered cars.